Theo-Messi/Theo-Docs/docs/src/en/fe/javascript/inherit.md

   this.subproperty = false
 }

-// 关键点：创建父类 SuperType 的实例并将其赋值给子类的原型 SubType.prototype
+// Key point: Create an instance of the parent class SuperType and assign it to the prototype of the subclass SubType.prototype
 SubType.prototype = new SuperType()

 SubType.prototype.getSubValue = function () {